Toree’s Stories: Looking at yellow colors for the fall

 The mullein is used as a remedy for skin, throat and breathing ailments and as an astringent.
 If making tea from the leaves, it’s important to finely filter it, to eliminate the irritating hairs.

 Another plant whose flower is only open for a day is the evening primrose.
-There are several specimens of what I believe to be the common evening primrose along the path I take nearly every day.
+There are several specimens of what I believe to be the common evening primrose along the path I take nearly every day with the percents.

 Also a biennial, the pale yellow flowers on this plant open very quickly in the evening and last until about noon the next day.